paul-london/Code-Jam/README.md

 # 🗺️ Route Optimization MVP

-A collaborative project focused on developing a Minimum Viable Product (MVP) that implements a route optimization algorithm to improve efficiency in travel, delivery, or logistics.
+A collaborative project between TripleTen Data Science and Software Engineering students focused on developing a Minimum Viable Product (MVP) that implements a route optimization algorithm to improve efficiency in travel, delivery, or logistics.

 ## 🚀 Project Overview